array-eu/deptree_presentation/PITCHME.md

 - Automatic detection of each binary file's package
 - Mark "own" packages
 - Automatic detection of dependencies of own packages and "mere-aggregation" packages
-- Automatic upload of all packages to FOSSology, divided by project->version->category (own/deps-of-own/mere-aggregation)
+- Automatic upload of all packages to FOSSology, already organized in folders by project->version->category (own/deps-of-own/mere-aggregation)
+- Automatic schedule of FOSSology scan/bulk agents for all packages
 -

+---
-- Let's see it in action
+### Let's see it in action
+---

 ---
 @title[Copyright and License]